sean8purdue/lab-website-template/index.md

 # Your Lab Slogan

-[Lab Website Template] is an easy-to-use, flexible website template for [labs], with automatic citations, GitHub tag imports, pre-built components, and more.
+[Lab Website Template] is an easy-to-use 1, flexible website template for [labs], with automatic citations, GitHub tag imports, pre-built components, and more.
 Spend less time reinventing the wheel, and more time running your lab.

 {%